Research Using Animals

 Typical Annual Animal Usage Statistics at UKHSA

-Across the 3 UKHSA sites (Fig 4) using animals in their research, an average of 3400 procedures are typically performed on animals per year.
-This is less than 6% of the number of procedures performed by the top 10 UK organisations carrying out the most animal research, which reported over 60,580 (10th) to 223,787 (1st) procedures on animals in 2023.
+Across the three UKHSA sites that use animals in research, an average of 4,168 procedures have been carried out annually between 2017-2025(Fig 4).
+This represents less than 6% of the activity reported by the top 10 UK organisations, which each conducted between 60,580 and 223,787 procedures in 2023.
 Click for more information on how UKHSA compares to other UK organisations and how the UK compares to other European nations.

 locations of animals used in UKHSA.